loopwerk/SagaPythonMarkdownReader/README.md

 )
 ```

-And then in your website you can `import SagaPythonMarkdownReader` and use `pythonMarkdownReader` as you would do the default `markdownReader`.
+And then in your website you can `import SagaPythonMarkdownReader` and use `pythonMarkdownReader` as your reader of choice.